The Ten Commandments (1956)

-Dathan: Why do you come here?
+Dathan: Why do soldiers come here?
 I put no blood on my door!

 Dathan: Your stonecutter did this to me!

-Lilia: All the gold in Egypt cannot wipe that mark from your door, Dathan, nor from my heart.
+Lilia: All your gold cannot wipe that mark from your door, Dathan, or from my heart.

 Dathan: Just for that, you'll walk all the way to...
 Where are we going?
 Do you know where we're going?